A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{Ensemble-based pseudo labels} Rather than rely on one single noisy pseudo label, ADV-M \cite{wang2021providing} and ISFDA \cite{li2021imbalanced} generate a secondary pseudo label to aid the primary one.
-Besides, ASL \cite{yan2021augmented} and C-SFDA \cite{karim2023csfda} adopt a weighted average of predictions under multiple random data augmentation, while ST3D \cite{yang2021st3d} and ELR \cite{yi2023when} ensemble historical predictions from previous training epochs.
-NEL \cite{ahmed2022cleaning} further aggregates the logits under different data augmentation and trained models at the same time.
-Inspired by a classic semi-supervised learning method \cite{laine2017temporal}, a few SFDA methods \cite{liang2022dine,panagiotakopoulos2022online} maintain an EMA of predictions at different time steps as pseudo labels.
-By contrast, some methods \cite{hegde2021uncertainty,truong2022conda,karim2023csfda} maintain a mean teacher model \cite{tarvainen2017mean} that generates pseudo labels for the current student network.
-Additionally, other methods try to generate the pseudo label based on predictions from different models, \eg, multiple source models \cite{liang2022dine,li2022union,li2022improving}, a multi-head classifier \cite{kundu2021generalize,li2022adaptive}, and models from both source and target domains \cite{hou2021visualizing}.
-In particular, SFDA-VS \cite{ye2021source} follows the idea of Monte Carlo (MC) dropout \cite{gal2016dropout} and obtains the final prediction through multiple stochastic forward passes.
-Co-learn \cite{zhang2022colearning} further trains an auxiliary target model in another backbone and produces pseudo labels based on the consistency of dual models and confidence filtering.
+\method{Ensemble-based pseudo labels} Rather than relying on a single noisy pseudo label, ISFDA \citep{li2021imbalanced} generates a secondary pseudo label to aid the primary one.
+Besides, ASL \citep{yan2021augmented} and C-SFDA \citep{karim2023csfda} adopt a weighted average of predictions under multiple random data augmentation, while ELR \citep{yi2023when} ensembles historical predictions from previous training epochs.
+NEL \citep{ahmed2022cleaning} further aggregates logits under different data augmentation and trained models simultaneously.
+Inspired by a classic semi-supervised learning method \citep{laine2017temporal}, some TTDA methods \citep{liang2022dine,panagiotakopoulos2022online} maintain an EMA of predictions at different time steps as pseudo labels.
+Moreover, C-SFDA \citep{karim2023csfda} maintains a mean teacher model \citep{tarvainen2017mean} that generates pseudo labels for the current student network.
+Additionally, other methods attempt to generate pseudo labels based on predictions from various models, \eg, multiple source models \citep{liang2022dine,li2022union}, a multi-head classifier \citep{kundu2021generalize}, and models from both domains \citep{hou2021visualizing}.
+In particular, SFDA-VS \citep{ye2021source} follows MC dropout \citep{gal2016dropout} and obtains the final prediction through multiple forward passes.